When I was expecting my babies, I never got too attached to books telling me what I was getting myself into.

 - You will think that your teen is one of the most amazing people you know.

-- Parenting a teen means scrolling right past social media posts about college visits and graduation party ideas because you don’t have to worry about those until later…and then to realize that “later” is now.
+- Parenting a teen means scrolling right past social media posts about college visits and graduation party ideas because you don’t have to worry about those until later…only to realize that “later” is now.

 - Expect to be inspired.